spandit812/docker-commands/dockerfile-example.md

 ---

 <pre>Dockerfile you configer the layer / file system of your docker container.
-Docker image is the super position of file system layers.</pre>
+Docker image is the super position/ composition of file system layers.</pre>